Save the Date Ideas for Destination Weddings

 If I send out a Save the date a year out, when do I send out my formal invitation?

-For paper invitations sent after you send your Save the Dates, you can wait till about 4 to 6 months prior, as it is just a formality.
+For paper invitations sent after you send your Save the Dates, 6 months prior is a great time to send them.

 Make Sure to Tie your Save the Date to a Wedding Website